filswan/go-swan-client/README.md

 ```shell
 ./go-swan-client car -input-dir [input_files_dir] -out-dir [car_files_output_dir]
 ```
-- **-input-dir (Required)** The directory where the source files reside in.
-- **-out-dir (optional)** Car files and metadata csv&json files will be generated into this directory.
-If not set, use default, see `output_dir` in [Configuration](#Configuration)

 ### Option:two: By graphsplit api
 ```shell
 ./go-swan-client gocar -input-dir [input_files_dir] -out-dir [car_files_output_dir]
 ```
+Credits should be given to filedrive-team.
+More information can be found in https://github.com/filedrive-team/go-graphsplit.

 - **-input-dir (Required)** The directory where the source files reside in.
 - **-out-dir (optional)** Car files and metadata csv&json files will be generated into this directory.
 If not set, use default, see `output_dir` in [Configuration](#Configuration)

-Credits should be given to filedrive-team.
-More information can be found in https://github.com/filedrive-team/go-graphsplit.

 ## Upload Car Files